Shanghai Ghetto: Ho Feng Shan, Chiune Sugihara, Jan Zwartendijk and Tadeusz Romer

 Tadeusz Romer, the Polish ambassador in Tokyo, had managed to get transit visas in Japan, asylum visas to Canada, Australia, New Zealand, Burma, immigration certificates to Palestine, and immigrant visas to the United States and some Latin American countries.
-Tadeusz Romer moved to Shanghai on November 1, 1941, where he continued to act for Jewish refugees.
+Tadeusz Romer moved to Shanghai on 1 November 1941, where he continued to act for Jewish refugees.
 Among those saved in the Shanghai Ghetto were leaders and students of Mir yeshiva and Tomchei Tmimim.

 Arrival of Ashkenazi Jews

 The refugees who managed to purchase tickets for luxurious Italian and Japanese cruise steamships departing from Genoa later described their three-week journey with plenty of food and entertainment—between persecution in Germany and squalid ghetto in Shanghai—as surreal.
 Some passengers attempted to make unscheduled departures in Egypt, hoping to smuggle themselves into the British Mandate of Palestine.

 The first German Jewish refugees—twenty-six families, among them five well-known physicians—had already arrived in Shanghai by November 1933.
 By the spring of 1934, there were reportedly eighty refugee physicians, surgeons, and dentists in China.

-On August 15, 1938, the first Jewish refugees from Anschluss Austria arrived by Italian ship.
+On 15 August 1938, the first Jewish refugees from Anschluss Austria arrived by Italian ship.
 Most of the refugees arrived after Kristallnacht.
 During the refugee flight to Shanghai between November 1938 and June 1941, the total number of arrivals by sea and land has been estimated at 1,374 in 1938; 12,089 in 1939; 1,988 in 1940; and 4,000 in 1941.

-In 1939–1940, Lloyd Triestino ran a sort of "ferry service" between Italy and Shanghai, bringing in thousands of refugees a month - Germans, Austrians, and a few Czechs.
+In 1939–1940, Lloyd Triestino ran a sort of "ferry service" between Italy and Shanghai, bringing in thousands of refugees a month—Germans, Austrians, and a few Czechs.
 Added to this mix were approximately 1,000 Polish Jews in 1941.
 Among these were the entire faculty of the Mir Yeshiva, some 400 in number, who with the outbreak of World War II in 1939, fled from Mir to Vilna and then to Keidan, Lithuania.
-In late 1940, they obtained visas from Chiune Sugihara, the Japanese consul in Kaunas, to travel from Keidan, then Lithuanian SSR, via Siberia and Vladivostok to Kobe, Japan.
+In late 1940, they obtained visas from Chiune Sugihara, the Japanese consul in Kaunas, to travel from Keidan, already Soviet-occupied Lithuania, via Siberia and Vladivostok to Kobe, Japan.
 By November 1941 the Japanese moved this group and most of the others to the Shanghai Ghetto in order to consolidate the Jews under their control.
 Finally, a wave of more than 18,000 Ashkenazi Jews from Germany, Austria, and Poland immigrated to Shanghai; that ended with the Attack on Pearl Harbor by Japan in December 1941.

 The Ohel Moshe Synagogue had served as a religious center for the Russian Jewish community since 1907; it is currently the Shanghai Jewish Refugees Museum.
 In April 1941, a modern Ashkenazic Jewish synagogue was built (called the New Synagogue).